aleshaleksey/fansys23/2023-11-assumptions.md

 However this comes with limitations:
 - A creatures with natural flight can only fly when carrying a light load and at most light armour.
 - They cannot use a shield or heavy weapon and must make concentration checks when casting spells.
-- They must have a wing span of at least 1ft per 3 lb of weight.
+- They must have a wing span of at least 1ft per [3lb x Size] of weight. (with size=[1, 2, 3, 4] for ["small", "medium", "large", "huge"] creatures respectively).
 This has general penalties and in particular this causes penalties on [DEX] and [STR] saves when not in flight, cannot dig and have a penalty to swim and walk speeds.
 - If they slow to lower than 1/2 their speed in a given terrain, they must land or fall.

 Not all flying creatures are equal in flight.
 In fact there are four categories: